 There’s a good reason why neutral decor has been so popular in recent decades.
 Light shades like taupe, cream and white create more light within a small room making it appear larger than it really is.
 Keep this in mind when painting walls, laying wall tiles or choosing floor tiles, as lighter materials will result in a warm and harmonious design with a timeless elegance.

-Mosaic tiles are a great way to inject both colour and texture into a small bathroom
+Plain white tiles are a great way to keep a small bathroom feeling light and spacious

 5. Use clever storage solutions

 Modern bathroom furniture has been cleverly designed to make the most of a tiny floor space, so if you are buying new furniture for a cloakroom, try choosing compact furniture such as corner basins and units and install a shower instead of a full sized bath.

 Raising your bathroom furniture off the floor also creates the illusion of a larger floor space, so choose a contemporary, wall hung or semi pedestal basin to make every inch of your floor space count.
 Consider how to maximise your available wall space with varying storage options, such as installing tall storage units, shelving and wall cupboards to create as much space above the floor as possible.

 Complete your finished bathroom with some well-placed robe hooks on the wall or on the back of your bathroom door, or by installing a modern heated towel rail to create warmth and elegance.